He was on the way to the beach when he stopped at a store. He and the 19-year-old worker never walked out.

 The store’s security video cassette recorder and a total of $1,000 were stolen from the scene, according to the North Carolina Bureau of Investigation.

-Police only had a vague description of the suspects — young black men with short- to medium-length hair.
+Police only had a vague description of the suspects — young Black men with short- to medium-length hair.
 Investigators also said a red or burgundy car may have been involved in the killings.
-Its possible the suspects have connections to Roberson County and the Winston-Salem area.
+Its possible the suspects have connections with Roberson County and the Winston-Salem area.

 Anyone with information is asked to contact the Robeson County Sheriff’s Department at (910) 671-3100.
 A $10,000 reward is being offered in connection to the case.